dtr-kalfer/DockerJelly/README.md

 4. Copy the output of ./show_ip.sh
 5. Paste it into a text file, Save it as: mynetwork.txt

-6. Append relationship rules

-	At the end of each line, append one rule that describes the container’s role:
+6. At the end of each line, append one rule that describes the container’s role:

 | **Rules**             | **Description**           |
 | ---------------------- | -------------------------------- |